cljsinfo/cljs.info/README.md

 ## Goal

 Make an awesome website for ClojureScript.
-Right now the project mostly consists of a [cheatsheet] (see below), and the long-term plan is to have a catchy homepage, tutorials, ClojureScript-specific docs, etc.
+Right now the project mostly consists of a [cheatsheet](http://cljs.info/cheatsheet) (screenshot below), and the long-term plan is to have a catchy homepage, tutorials, ClojureScript-specific docs, etc.

 ![cheatsheet-screenshot](screenshots/cheatsheet00.png)